hencci/Library/README.md

 1. Open the application in your browser.
 2. Click button to add new book.
-3. Fill form, and add bookto library.
+3. Fill form, and add book to library.

 ### Screenshot